MXA RACE TEST: THE REAL TEST OF THE 2022 KAWASAKI KX450

 Spring rate: 54 N/mm

 Lo-compression: 18 clicks out

 Race sag: 105mm

 Notes: The shock was easy as pie to set up.
 The rear end had minimal wallowing and worked very well under braking in chop and square-edged bumps.
-Light riders under 150 pounds might want to switch to the optional 52 N/mm shock spring.
+Light riders under 150 pounds might want to switch to the optional 52 N/m shock spring, while faster or heavier riders will need the 56 N/mm spring.